-- The Company has written underwriting and rating policies and procedures designed to reasonably assure consistency in classification and rating. - The Company requires written private passenger automobile and homeowners applications to be submitted by the agent.
-The Company's underwriting and policy administration systems are used for quoting, rating and underwriting policy applications. - Company policy prohibits unfair discrimination in the application of premium discounts and surcharges, and in the application of its general rating methodology, in accordance with statutory and regulatory requirements. - Private passenger automobile underwriting criteria include license status, driving history, and driver experience.
-The Company does not use credit or insurance scores in private passenger automobile underwriting or rating. - The Company adheres to Massachusetts regulatory standards of fault in determining at-fault accidents and ensures that drivers are appropriately surcharged for such accidents and any driving violations.
+- The Company has written underwriting and rating policies and procedures designed to reasonably assure consistency in classification and rating. - The Company requires written private passenger automobile and homeowners applications to be submitted by the agents, unless the applicant calls the group sales call center and requests coverage over the phone.
+The Company's underwriting and policy administration systems are used for quoting, rating and underwriting policy applications. - Company policy prohibits unfair discrimination in the application of premium discounts and surcharges, and in the application of its general rating methodology, in accordance with statutory and regulatory requirements. - Private passenger automobile underwriting criteria include license status, driving history, and driver experience, among other factors.
+The Company does not use credit or insurance scores in private passenger automobile underwriting or rating. - The Company adheres to Massachusetts regulatory standards of fault in determining at-fault accidents and ensures that at-fault drivers are appropriately surcharged for such accidents.
 Surcharged drivers are notified of the right to appeal the surcharge.
-Surcharges are not reported to consumer reporting agencies. - Private passenger automobile rates are based on Automobile Insurers Bureau of Massachusetts ("AIB") base rates with deviations using actuarial guidelines and principles. - The Company is subject to periodic audits by CAR for compliance with statutes and CAR Rules. - Homeowners rates are based on Insurance Services Office ("ISO") data and the Company's competitive analysis of market rates. - Homeowners underwriting and rating criteria include territory, coverage amount and type, property age, protection class, structure type as well as discounts for home and automobile coverage, new construction, security features, safety features, policy tenure, and higher deductibles.
-Effective September 1, 2012, The Company added insurance score as an underwriting factor. - Private passenger automobile and homeowners rates are filed with the Division and approved prior to use. - All of the Company's rates are maintained electronically.
-All approved rates are loaded in the Company's new business processing system and are tested prior to use. - The Company's personal lines supervisor performs a quality assurance review of the underwriters' work.
-A sample of underwriting files is reviewed for each underwriter annually.
-The quality assurance results are part of the performance evaluations of the underwriters.
+The Company does not report the at-fault indicator to consumer reporting agencies. - Private passenger automobile rates are based on Automobile Insurers Bureau of Massachusetts ("AIB") base rates with deviations using actuarial guidelines and principles. - The Company is subject to periodic audits by CAR for compliance with statutes and CAR Rules. - Homeowners rates are based on Massachusetts Independent Statistical Service ("ISS") data and the Company's competitive analysis of market rates. - Homeowners underwriting and rating criteria include territory, coverage amount and type, property age, protection class, structure type as well as discounts for home and automobile coverage, new construction, security features, safety features and higher deductibles.
+The Company does not use credit or insurance scores in homeowners underwriting and rating in Massachusetts. - Personal lines rates are filed with the Division and approved prior to use.
+All approved rates are loaded in the Company's underwriting and policy administration systems and are tested prior to use. - The Company's underwriting department performs a quality assurance review of one new business, one renewal and one endorsement transaction per underwriter per month to ensure the accuracy of the transaction and to verify that all underwriting standards are met.